 Japan.
 A magical place where emojis come to life.
 Well, some of these are pushing it, but I did enjoy humoring myself in this very #millennial “photo essay.”
 Embellished by emojis.
 Thank you, 21st century.

-The first place I visited (straight from the airport) was Osaka Castle - which I couldn't help but notice looked kinda like this Japanese castle emoji.
-Needless to say I was excited to find free wifi so I could Instagram it - and use this emoji for the first time ever.
+The first place I visited (straight from the airport) was Osaka Castle – which I couldn’t help but notice looked kinda like this Japanese castle emoji.
+Needless to say I was excited to find free wifi so I could post it on Instagram and use this emoji for the first time ever.

-Tbh I don't really know what this emoji even is... but one of the first street foods I encountered was these mochi balls on a stick and I figured it was close enough.
+Tbh I never really knew what this emoji even is… but one of the first street foods I encountered was these mochi balls on a stick (dango) and I figured it was close enough.
 The grilled mochi is slightly sweet and glazed with savory soy sauce.
 Pretty good when enjoyed hot while braving the cold windy weather.

 But of course, the best part about Japanese culture, imo, is their habit of eating ice cream during the winter.
 To me, frozen desserts should be enjoyed year round no matter what the temperature is, but most people think I’m crazy.
 In Japan, they enjoy cold food in the winter and hot foods during the summer as they believe it helps to calibrate the body to the weather – therefore supposedly making one feel less cold by eating ice cream while out in the cold.
 I’m not positive based on experience whether that theory stands true for me but I did appreciate not being judged for having a cone in hand while strolling through light snow.